Freedom Party of Austria: Haider leadership (1986–2000)

 With Jörg Haider as the new party leader, the 1989 Carinthia provincial election caused a sensation; the SPÖ lost its majority and the ÖVP was relegated to third-party status, as the FPÖ finished second with 29% of the vote.
 The FPÖ formed a coalition with the ÖVP, with Haider as Governor of Carinthia (at this point his greatest political triumph).
 By the 1990 general election the party had moved away from the liberal mainstream course, instead focusing on immigration and becoming increasingly critical of the political establishment and the EU.
 Following a remark made by Haider in 1991 about the "decent employment policy" of Nazi Germany (in contrast to that of the current Austrian government), he was removed as governor by a joint SPÖ-ÖVP initiative and replaced by the ÖVP's Christof Zernatto.
 Later that year, however, the FPÖ saw gains made in three provincial elections (most notably in Vienna).

-While Haider often employed controversial rhetoric, his expressed political goals included small government with more direct democracy rather than centralized totalitarianism.
+While Haider often employed controversial rhetoric, his expressed political goals included small government with more direct democracy.
 Following the increasing importance of immigration as a political issue, in 1993 the party decided to launch the "Austria First!" initiative (calling for a referendum on immigration issues).
 The initiative was controversial and five FPÖ MPs, including Heide Schmidt, left the party and founded the Liberal Forum (LiF).
-The FPÖ's relations with the Liberal International also became increasingly strained, and later that year the FPÖ left the LI (which was preparing to expel it).
+The FPÖ's relations with the Liberal International also became increasingly strained, and later that year the FPÖ left the Li (which was preparing to expel it).
 In turn, the LiF soon joined the Liberal International instead.
 In 1999, Haider was again elected Governor of Carinthia.